-- When the valve is opened-energized, compressor is unloaded and capacity is at 0% because scroll plates are separated so that there is no refrigerant flowing through the compressor. - When the valve is closed (de-energized), the compressor is loaded and capacity is 100%. - Capacity is determined by the amount of time that the valve is closed in the 15 second interval.
-Figure 3.3 on the facing page illustrates solenoid valve operation when cooling requirement is 66%. - The valve is closed for 10 seconds (100% cooling). - Then open for 5 seconds (0% cooling). - This results in 66% cooling.
+- When the valve is opened (energized, the compressor is unloaded and capacity is 0% (because the scroll plates are separated so that there is no refrigerant flowing through the compressor). - When the valve is closed (de-energized), the compressor is loaded and capacity is 100%. - Capacity is determined by the amount of time that the valve is closed in the 15 second interval.
+Figure 3.3 on the next page illustrates solenoid valve operation when cooling requirement is 66%. - The valve is closed for 10 seconds (100% cooling). - Then open for 5 seconds (0% cooling). - This results in 66% cooling.
 Essentially, the compressor is partially loaded.